sagemathinc/cocalc/notes/final_push.md

        at all in 320x480; try another layout or modal.
      - "Create an account (or sign in)" -- shrink it to stay on one line.

-- [ ] (0:10?) responsive: get rid of fullscreen icon in upper right; makes no sense
+- [x] (0:10?) responsive: get rid of fullscreen icon in upper right; makes no sense

-- [ ] (0:15?) responsive: help
+- [x] (0:15?)
+(0:13) responsive: help
-     - "Join the mailing list..." missing period at end.
-     - loose the cloud image when phone
-     - move help link to very top
-     - then new help link (to lower on page) just below.
+    x - "Join the mailing list..." missing period at end. x - loose the cloud image when phone x - move help link to very top x - then new help link (to lower on page) just below.

 - [ ] (0:30?) responsive projects screen PHONE:
      - don't show "a project is a complete self-contained..."